teamdigitale/teamdigitale.governo.it/en/projects/anpr.md

 ### The Team&#39;s Role

-ANPR is an essential step in rendering future innovations possible, which would be impossible or very expensive today.
+ANPR is an essential step in enabling future innovations, which would be impossible or very expensive today.
 The project existed well before the birth of the Digital Transformation Team: we took over the direction with the aim of creating a clear roadmap for implementation, modernising the operative method and accelerating its completion.
 In our blog here below, we share our vision of the project, the actions taken so far and the next steps we wish to take.
 Follow us on Twitter for all the news.

 {% include medium_project.html %}